 Always have a buddy with you.
 Strange things can happen in the water, and you’re always safer with a buddy.

 That colorful reef or pretty fish can tear a hole in your hand.

 Tip#5 – Don’t Ride the Turtles!

 Seriously, if you think it’s OK to ride a turtle or manta ray, you’re an idiot.
 Stop watching Blue Lagoon and come back to reality.
 It’s not OK.
 They can drown or die from the bacteria on your fingers.
 It’s also highly illegal with serious associated fines.

 Best Snorkel Gear

 The best snorkel mask you can rent or buy is made of silicone, not rubber.
-Silicone is less likely to crack like rubber does.
-You also want a mask with flexible nose piece.
+Silicone is less likely to crack than rubber.
+You also want a mask with a flexible nosepiece.
 The nose piece is important for you to be able to equalize your ears.
-If you don’t plan on leaving the surface, this wont be an issue.
+If you don’t plan on leaving the surface, this won’t be an issue.

 You want a snorkel that will allow you to purge from the bottom.
 This means you can eject loose water that gets in without taking the snorkel out of your mouth.
 Also, it’s nice to have a snorkel that has extra valves in the top so that splashed water won’t enter your breathing tube.

 There’s a lot of discussion over what the best fin should be like.
 Some love the split fin, others love the full flat fin.
 Some opt for the super-long free-diving fins.
 It all comes down to how you like to move through the water.